tzwl/ReactMovieApp/README.md

 # Movie App
-> This movie site can search movies, add to watchlist and view movie detail.This site is developed using ReactJS.
+> This movie site can search movies, add to watchlist and view movie detail.This site is developed using ReactJS and MovieDB API.

 ## Home